-Yet, the rule against duplicity does not stop the prosecution charging one offence that has several forms in which it may be committed, such as the offence of murder or assault, and then arguing for any of these forms in the alternative.
+17.18 A charge alleging more than one offence will be void for duplicity.
+Each charge should generally refer to one offence only.
+Otherwise, a guilty verdict would be ambiguous.
+Yet, the rule against duplicity does not stop the prosecution charging one offence that has several forms in which it may be committed, such as the offence of intentional homicide or assault, and then arguing for any of these forms in the alternative.

-17.18 A trial can be conducted on one charge only.
-However, particular offences may be joined together as separate 'counts' within a complaint or information if they are 'founded on the same facts or form, or are part of, a series of offences of the same or a similar character': CPC SI/Ki/Tu s 118(1).
-They should then be itemised separately, so that separate verdicts can be given: s118(2).
-In the event that joinder of charges may cause prejudice to an accused, or otherwise be undesirable, the court may order that they be tried separately: s 118(3).
+17.19 Several offences may be joined together as separate 'counts' within a charge or information and tried together if they are 'founded on the same facts or form, or are part of, a series of offences of the same or a similar character': Criminal Procedure Code s 72(1).
+They should then be itemised separately, so that separate verdicts can be given.
+In the event that joinder of charges may cause prejudice to an accused, or otherwise be undesirable, the court may order that they be tried separately: s 72(3).

-17.19 Joinder is sometimes not only permitted but required.
+17.20 Joinder is sometimes not only permitted but required.
 There is a common law rule against unreasonably splitting the prosecution case.
 Otherwise, the accused may not know when proceedings have finished and the defence might be prejudiced, or there might be inconsistent verdicts on essentially the same matter.
-In Collins v R

-[1996] 1 Qd R 631 at 637, it was said: '[T]he courts have laid down the general rule that matters which can be joined without prejudice to the accused ought generally to be.'
+In Collins v R [1996] 1 Qd R 631 at 637, it was said: '[T]he courts have laid down the general rule that matters which can be joined without prejudice to the accused ought generally to be.'

-17.20 Several persons can be charged together in one complaint or information if the charges relate to the same incident or to a series of offences of the same or a similar character: CPC SI/Ki/Tu s 119.

-17.21 Persons charged together will ordinarily be tried together but a court retains discretion to order separate trials.
+17.21 Several persons can be charged together in one charge or information if the charges relate to the same transaction or transactions: Code s 73.
+Persons charged together will ordinarily be tried together but a court retains discretion to order separate trials.
 The principles applicable to separating trials were summarised by MacKenzie J in R v Aboud [2003] QCA 499 at [35]: